-The Writing Diet, Write Yourself Right-Size by Julia Cameron.
-I had it in the back of my mind ever since Lin mentioned she was reading it and enjoying it way back when.
+I had this self-help book in the back of my mind ever since Lin mentioned she was reading and enjoying it.

 "Over the course of the past twenty-five years, Julia Cameron has taught thousands of artists and aspiring artists how to unblock wellsprings of creativity.
 And time and again she has noticed an interesting thing: Often, in uncovering their creative selves her students also undergo a surprising physical transformation-invigorated by their work, they slim down.
 In The Writing Diet, Cameron illuminates the relationship between creativity and eating to reveal a crucial equation: creativity can block overeating." excerpt from Amazon.com

 Originally published in 1963, this novel has been re-released by Hendrickson Publishers just this year!
 I was first introduced to Elizabeth Goudge by another Brenda, a beautiful blogger who shares with her readers her own love of books.

 “Jean was visited by one of her rare moments of happiness, one of those moments when the goodness of God was so real to her that it was like taste and scent; the rough strong taste of honey in the comb and the scent of water.
 Her thoughts of God had a homeliness that at times seemed shocking, in spite of their power, which could rescue her from terror or evil with an ease that astonished her.”